davdroman/swiftui-navigation-transitions/Sources/NavigationTransitions/Documentation.docc/Articles/Custom Transitions.md

 ---

-Next up, let's explore two ways of conforming to `NavigationTransition`.
+Next up, let's explore two ways of conforming to `NavigationTransitionProtocol`.

-The simplest (and most recommended) way is by declaring our atomic transitions (if needed), and composing them via `var body: some NavigationTransition { ... }` like we saw [previously with `Slide`](#NavigationTransition).
+The simplest (and most recommended) way is by declaring our atomic transitions (if needed), and composing them via `var body: some NavigationTransitionProtocol { ... }` like we saw [previously with `Slide`](#NavigationTransitionProtocol).

-Check out the [documentation](https://swiftpackageindex.com/davdroman/swiftui-navigation-transitions/0.2.0/documentation/navigationtransitions/navigationtransition) to learn about the different `NavigationTransition` types and how they compose.
+Check out the [documentation](https://swiftpackageindex.com/davdroman/swiftui-navigation-transitions/0.2.0/documentation/navigationtransitions/NavigationTransitionProtocol) to learn about the different `NavigationTransitionProtocol` types and how they compose.

 The Demo project in the repo is also a great source of learning about different types of custom transitions and the way to implement them.

 ---

-Finally, let's explore an alternative option for those who'd like to reach for a more wholistic API. `NavigationTransition` declares a `transition` function that can be implemented instead of `body`:
+Finally, let's explore an alternative option for those who'd like to reach for a more wholistic API. `NavigationTransitionProtocol` declares a `transition` function that can be implemented instead of `body`:

 ```swift
 func transition(from fromView: TransientView, to toView: TransientView, for operation: TransitionOperation, in container: Container)